 Program overview

-The Double Degree - Honours Bachelor of Arts - Psychology & Bachelor of Education - Primary/Junior is a unique program offered at Lakehead University.
-This program is designed for students who wish to combine their passion for psychology with a career in education.
-It provides a comprehensive understanding of psychological principles while equipping students with the necessary skills to teach at the Primary and Junior levels.
-The program emphasizes both theoretical knowledge and practical application, ensuring that graduates are well-prepared for their future careers in education and psychology.
+The Double Degree - Honours Bachelor of Arts - Psychology & Bachelor of Education - Primary/Junior program at Lakehead University is designed for students who wish to combine their passion for psychology with a career in education.
+This unique program allows students to earn two degrees simultaneously, providing a comprehensive understanding of psychological principles alongside educational practices.
+The program emphasizes a strong foundation in both fields, preparing graduates for diverse career opportunities in education and psychology.
+Students will engage in a variety of learning experiences that foster critical thinking, effective communication, and practical skills essential for success in their future careers.

 The Double Degree program spans a total of six years, integrating both psychology and education courses throughout the curriculum.
 The structure of the program is as follows:

-• Fifth and Sixth Years: Professional education training in a concurrent education format.
+- Fifth and Sixth Years: Professional education training in the Primary/Junior level.

 Featured Experiences